coveo/ui-kit/packages/headless/README.md

 - **dispatch:** a method that dispatches an action directly.
 It is how modifications to the headless state are made.
 - **subscribe:** a method that lets you add a change listener.
 It will be called any time an action is dispatched.
 You may then access the new state.

-### Using headless components
+### Using headless controllers

-The headless library offers different components.
-These components wrap the headless engine's state and actions to offer an interface that is simpler and closer to the actual end-user experience.
+The headless library offers different controllers.
+These controllers wrap the headless engine's state and actions to offer an interface that is simpler and closer to the actual end-user experience.

-Using components is the recommended way to interact with the headless engine for most use cases.
-We will use the `SearchBox` component as example here.
+Using controllers is the recommended way to interact with the headless engine for most use cases.
+We will use the `SearchBox` controller as example here.

-#### Instantiating a component
+#### Instantiating a controller

-You can setup a new headless component by instantiating its class.
-Every component constructor has the following parameters:
+You can setup a new headless controller by instantiating its class.
+Every controller constructor has the following parameters:

 1. The `HeadlessEngine` instance, created previously.
-2. The specific options for that component, sometimes optional.
+2. The specific options for that controller, sometimes optional.

-Instantiation of a `SearchBox` headless component:
+Instantiation of a `SearchBox` headless controller:

 ```typescript
 import {SearchBox} from '@coveo/headless';